Graduate Certificate in Urban Policy & Planning

 The Graduate Certificate in Urban Policy & Planning can be earned as a stand-alone certificate or combined with the Master of Urban Affairs (MUA) or Master of City Planning (MCP) degree programs.
 Elective course credits taken as part of the certificate may be applied to the MUA or MCP degree programs, but not to other certificate programs.
 Additional elective courses may be approved in consultation with the academic advisor.
 However, if MET UA 664 is completed as part of this certificate requirement, it may not be counted toward the required courses for the MUA degree program; it may, however, be counted toward the required courses for the MCP degree.

-Students who earn a grade lower than C in a certificate course must retake that course and earn a grade of C or higher for it to count toward the certificate.
 Applicants to the program are required to have a bachelor’s degree.
 Some courses may have other prerequisites.

-Foundation Courses (two courses/8 credits)
+Required Courses (two courses/8 credits)

 - MET UA 664 Planning and the Development Process